DFE-Digital/teaching-record-system/README.md

 * [Teaching Record System : Data Integrations Pattern](docs/c4-diagrams-as-code/trs-core-containers.jpg)
 * [Teaching Record System : Teacher Pensions Integrations](docs/c4-diagrams-as-code/trs-tps.jpg)

-** None exhaustive list
+** Non-exhaustive list
 ## What does it do?

 It is the primary source of teaching records for DfE.
-It holds data to meet UK Government statutory obligations as well as allow individuals working in the UK education system (including, but not limited to) teachers in schools withing England, Wales, Scotland and Northern Ireland to access digital services provided by the DfE.
+It holds data to meet UK Government statutory obligations as well as allow individuals working in the UK education system (including, but not limited to) teachers in schools within England, Wales, Scotland and Northern Ireland to access digital services provided by the DfE.

 ## Authorising Access using GOV.UK One Login
 All DfE services will adopt the standard GOV.UK One-Login service to provide standard access to citizen facing services.
-However, for Teacher Services digital services, it is sometime necessary to implement further authorisation to access a teaching record (e.g. for a teacher to view certificates).
-TRS will provide this authorisation seamlessly (from a user POV) by handling the redirection between calling service --> GOV.UK OneLogin sign in screen -->TRS (to check access) and back to the calling service.
+However, for Teacher Services digital services, it is sometimes necessary to implement further authorisation to access a teaching record (e.g. for a teacher to view certificates).
+TRS will provide this authorisation seamlessly (from a user point of view) by handling the redirection between calling service --> GOV.UK OneLogin sign in screen -->TRS (to check access) and back to the calling service.

 * [Authorisation flow for services using GOVUK.One Login](docs/trs-gov.one-login-flow.md)